garrandall/popular-music-data/tracks/-she-s--some-kind-of-wonderful-huey-lewis-the-news.md

 When she holds me in her arms
 She sets my soul on fire
-Ooh, when my baby kisses me
+Oh when my baby kisses me
 It fills my heart with desire
 And when she wraps her lovin' arms around me
 Always tires me out of my mind